 A significant proportion of financial aid offered by the Department is in the form of the Graduate Assistantship.
 Availability varies each year, as do the amounts for both the master's and the doctoral stipends.
-These awards include both a financial stipend and a scholarship that provides 100% remission of tuition and the General Fee.
-(There is one fee that students are required to pay-the Information Technology & Institutional Equipment Fee.)
+These awards include both a financial stipend and a Graduate Assistant Scholarship (GAS) that covers 100% of tuition and out-of-state, general, and campus life fees.
+(Refer to the University Graduate Scholarships section for more information.)

-Graduate Teaching Assistants are required to teach one class section per term, with three office hours each week.
+Graduate Teaching Assistants are required to teach one class section per term and hold three office hours each week.
 Teaching, preparation, conferences, grading, and related activities require approximately twenty hours per week.
-Advanced doctoral students may have the opportunity to teach a more advanced literature, rhetoric, composition, or creative writing class.
+Doctoral students may have the opportunity to teach a more advanced literature, rhetoric and composition, or creative writing class.
 Eligibility to teach literature or creative writing is generally contingent upon having already taught one full year of English Composition.